AliHaine/AI_Algo_Math/ready_set_bool/README.md

 **Commutativity**: the order of the operands doesn’t matter **Mathematical notation**: ∀a, b ∈ G, a · b = b · a

+## Interlude - Morphism

+_For the next exercises we must understand Morphism_

+Morphism is the abstraction of a function.
+Basically, a morphism is a mapping of values from one structure to a structure of the same type, morphism **preserve** the structures.

+A morphism f that maps values from set A to set B is declared as follows: f : A → B

+If the morphism takes two arguments (or a vector in two dimensions) it is declared as
+follows:
+f : $A^2$ → B

+The composition operator can be applied to two morphisms.
+It is defined as follows:
+(f ◦ g)(x) = f(g(x))
+where f and g are two morphisms.

 ## ex10 - Cruve
 _Write a function (the inverse of a space-filling curve, used to encode spatial data into a line) that takes a pair of coordinates in two dimensions and assigns a unique value in the closed interval [0; 1] ∈ R._